acheype/cantharella/README.md

 Cantharella is dependent to some librairies from another open source projects.
 This is the list of the dependencies and their licenses.
-  - Apache Commons (http://commons.apache.org), under the Apache License 2.0
+  - [Apache Commons](http://commons.apache.org), under the Apache License 2.0
-  - JUnit (www.junit.org), under the Common Public License 1.0
+  - [JUnit](www.junit.org), under the Common Public License 1.0
-  - ICU4J (http://www.icu-project.org), under the ICU License (compatible with GNU GPL)
+  - [ICU4J](http://www.icu-project.org), under the ICU License (compatible with GNU GPL)
-  - Log4j (http://logging.apache.org/log4j), under the Apache License 2.0
+  - [Log4j](http://logging.apache.org/log4j), under the Apache License 2.0
-  - SFL4J (http://www.slf4j.org), under the MIT license
+  - [SFL4J](http://www.slf4j.org), under the MIT license
-  - AspectJ (http://www.eclipse.org/aspectj), under the Common Public License 1.0
+  - [AspectJ](http://www.eclipse.org/aspectj), under the Common Public License 1.0
-  - Spring (http://www.springsource.org), under the Apache License 2.0
+  - [Spring](http://www.springsource.org), under the Apache License 2.0
-  - Javassist (http://www.jboss.org/javassist), under the GNU Lesser General Public License 2.1
+  - [Javassist](http://www.jboss.org/javassist), under the GNU Lesser General Public License 2.1
-  - Cglib (http://cglib.sourceforge.net), under the Apache License 1.1
+  - [Cglib](http://cglib.sourceforge.net), under the Apache License 1.1
-  - Hibernate (http://www.hibernate.org), under the GNU Lesser General Public License 2.1
+  - [Hibernate](http://www.hibernate.org), under the GNU Lesser General Public License 2.1
-  - POI (http://poi.apache.org), under the Apache License 2.0
+  - [POI](http://poi.apache.org), under the Apache License 2.0
-  - Wicket (http://wicket.apache.org), under the Apache License 2.0
+  - [Wicket](http://wicket.apache.org), under the Apache License 2.0
-  - PostgreSQL JDBC Driver (http://jdbc.postgresql.org), under the BSD License (same as the SGBD)
+  - [PostgreSQL JDBC Driver](http://jdbc.postgresql.org), under the BSD License (same as the SGBD)
-  - ChemDoodle Web Components (http://web.chemdoodle.com), under GNU General Public License, version 3.0
+  - [ChemDoodle Web Components](http://web.chemdoodle.com), under GNU General Public License, version 3.0

 You can refer to the licenses folder of the project to see each license conditions.
 The dependency libraries are managed by the the Maven build tool (http://maven.apache.org).
 The Maven's dependency